benjojo/yubiTLS/README.md

   -keyid string
     	the Key ID in the agent to use
   -signcsr
-    	set to try to poop out a CSR
+    	set to try to output a CSR
 ```